rabbitmq/rabbitmq-website/site/web-stomp.md

 The Web STOMP plugin uses the Cowboy web server under the hood.
 Cowboy provides [a number of options](http://ninenines.eu/docs/en/cowboy/1.0/manual/cowboy_protocol/) that can be used to customize the behavior of the server.
-You can specify those in the Web-Stomp plugin documentation, in the `cowboy_opts` section:
+You can specify those in the Web-Stomp plugin configuration, in the `cowboy_opts` section:

     [